Five Benefits of Tummy Time

 This content was updated for accuracy and relevance on 10/29/2020 (SG).

+Tummy time describes the period of the day when you place your baby on his or her stomach while your baby is awake and someone is watching.
 Tummy time is recommended by pediatric specialists to help promote your baby’s development.
 Tummy time can look different depending on your baby’s age and abilities.
 Beginning at birth, children gain many benefits from spending time on their stomachs.
-Our experts are here to break down the benefits and safety of tummy time and provide you with strategies to making tummy time successful.
+Our experts are here to break down the benefits and safety of tummy time and provide parents with strategies to making tummy time successful.

 When to Begin Tummy Time